1. Home

 How to get the best buy-to-let mortgage deal

-It’s a good idea to compare buy-to-let mortgages before choosing a lender.
+To get the best buy-to-let mortgage, it’s a good idea to compare deals across the market.
 Criteria and terms for each mortgage product vary, so you may be able to borrow more or pay less interest, with one lender than another.

 If you own multiple buy-to-let properties, you could consider a portfolio mortgage, which lets you keep all of the mortgages in one account.